 1. Don’t share your pain pills with coworkers.

 Even if they say that they have used them before, it is a bad idea (not to mention illegal) to give opioids to someone else.

-2. Understand that pain is not weakness and seeking support is good.
+2. Understand that pain is not weakness, and that seeking support is good.

-Your health should be your number one priority and if you think that you are struggling with addiction, you will be better off getting treatment to reclaim your best life.
+Your health should be your number one priority.
+If you think that you are struggling with addiction, you will be better off getting treatment to reclaim your best life.